 To be completed by all student employees each academic year:

-Step 1: The supervisor and the employee must complete the School of Law Employment Confirmation Form and attached New York State Notice and Acknowledgement of Wage Rate form.
+Step 1: The supervisor and the employee must complete the School of Law Employment Confirmation Form and attached New York State Notice and Acknowledgement of Wage Rate form (to access as fill-in enabled use Firefox, Chrome or Safari).

 Step 2: All students must register with the New York University Wasserman Center for Career Development and obtain an On-Campus Student Employment Application approved by the Wasserman Center.
 The On-Campus Student Employment Application is submitted and approved online*.
 To access the Application, click the Wasserman Registration link available on the Albert Student homepage.